zendframework/zend-expressive-hal/docs/book/representations.md

 To accommodate this, we provide two features.

-For links, you may pass a special attribute, `Hal\Link::AS_COLLECTION`, with a boolean value of `true`; when encountered, this will then be rendered as an array of links, even if only one link for that relation is present.
+For links, you may pass a special attribute, `Zend\Expressive\Hal\Link::AS_COLLECTION`, with a boolean value of `true`; when encountered, this will then be rendered as an array of links, even if only one link for that relation is present.

 ```php
 $link = new Link(